 An incandescent light bulb is an electric light.
 It works simply by featuring a wire filament that’s heated to such temperature that it glows.
 A light bulb such as this is also called an incandescent light globe or an incandescent lamp.
 An electric current passes through the lamp and heats the filament inside it.
 However, a glass or quartz bulb protects the filament from oxidation.
 Inert gas fills the inside of the bulb.

 In the case of a halogen lamp, a chemical process extends the life of the filament by depositing metal vapor onto it.
-The electrical current finds its way in the light bulb through terminals or wires that are embedded in the glass.
+The electrical current finds its way into the light bulb through terminals or wires that are embedded in the glass.
 Most of the time, we use light bulbs in sockets that offer electrical connection and mechanical support.

-There are many differences to how manufacturers make the incandescent bulbs.
+There are many differences in how manufacturers make the incandescent bulbs.
 Some of the main differences are the light output, voltage, and size.
 The energy of such a light bulb can go from 1.5 volts to 300 volts.
 Luckily, incandescent light bulbs need no external regulating tools and cost little money to manufacture.
 Also, these lamps work very well on both direct and alternating current.
 For this reason, you can find this lighting in a household and commercial use.
 Incandescent lamps are also a good option when you’re looking for portable lightings such as flashlights and car headlamps.

 However, keep in mind that incandescent lamps aren’t as efficient as other types of electric lighting.
 These bulbs use about 5% of the energy that they convert into the light.
 The rest of the energy is converted into heat.
 Its luminous efficacy is 6 lumens per watt.